Togo: Health

 The Human Rights Measurement Initiative finds that Togo is fulfilling 73.1% of what it should be fulfilling for the right to health based on its level of income.
 When looking at the right to health with respect to children, Togo achieves 93.8% of what is expected based on its current income.
 In regards to the right to health amongst the adult population, the country achieves 88.2% of what is expected based on the nation's level of income.
 It falls into the "very bad" category when evaluating the right to reproductive health because the nation is fulfilling 37.3% of what the nation is expected to achieve based on the resources (income) it has available.

 Health expenditure in Togo was 5.2% of GDP in 2014, which ranks the country in 45th place in the world.
 The infant mortality rate is approximately 43.7 deaths per 1,000 children in 2016.
 Male life expectancy at birth was at 62.3 in 2016, whereas it was at 67.7 years for females.
 There were 5 physicians per 100,000 people in 2008 According to a 2013 UNICEF report, 4% of women in Togo have undergone female genital mutilation.

 As of 2015, the maternal mortality rate per 100,000 births for Togo is 368, compared with 350 in 2010 and 539.7 in 1990.
 The under 5 mortality rate per 1,000 births is 100, and the neonatal mortality as a percentage of under 5's mortality is 32.
 In Togo the number of midwives per 1,000 live births is 2 and the lifetime risk of death for pregnant women is 1 in 67.

 In 2016, Togo had 4100 (2400–6100) new HIV infections and 5100 (3100–7700) AIDS-related deaths.
 There were 100,000 (73,000-130,000) people living with HIV in 2016, among whom 51% (37-67%) were accessing antiretroviral therapy.
 Among pregnant women living with HIV, 86% (59% - >95%) were accessing treatment or prophylaxis to prevent transmission of HIV to their children.
 An estimated <1000 (<500-1400) children were newly infected with HIV due to mother-to-child transmission.
 Among people living with HIV, approximately 42% (30-55%) had suppressed viral loads.

-AFD is working to enhance living conditions in Lomé, the coastal city with a population of 1.4 million, by modernizing solid waste management services.
+AFD is working to enhance living conditions in Lomé, the coastal city with a population of 1.4 million, by modernising solid waste management services.
 The project involves enhancing garbage collection through the construction of a new landfill that meets international standards.

-In 2024, a Universal Health Insurance program was launched, covering 800,000 people within six months and implemented through the National Social Security Fund and the National Health Insurance Institute.
+In 2024, a Universal Health Insurance programme was launched, covering 800,000 people within six months and implemented through the National Social Security Fund and the National Health Insurance Institute.

 Education

 Education in Togo is compulsory for six years.
-In 1996, the gross primary enrollment rate was 119.6%, and the net primary enrollment rate was 81.3%.
-In 2011, the net enrollment rate was 94%.
+In 1996, the gross primary enrolment rate was 119.6%, and the net primary enrolment rate was 81.3%.
+In 2011, the net enrolment rate was 94%.
 The education system has "suffered from teacher shortages, lower educational quality in rural areas, and high repetition and dropout rates".